BACKGROUND

 MUSIC

 Let’s start with the opening sequence, “Circle of Life”.
 The original song was written by Elton John and Tim Rice, but the opening sequence including African inspiration added to by Hans Zimmer and Lebo M, to create the full all-encompassing opening that it became.
-The opening scene was meant to include dialogue but when Allers and Minkoff heard the final version of the song, they felt that the song and beautiful animation spoke for itself[12].
+It was performed by Carmen Twillie and Lebo M. The opening scene was meant to include dialogue but when Allers and Minkoff heard the final version of the song, they felt that the song and beautiful animation spoke for itself[10].

 The brilliant score, though, is my favourite thing about The Lion King.
 Hans Zimmer and Lebo M do a fabulous job of putting in the African influences, as well as making the music celebratory, pensive, perilous and sometimes threatening.
 It’s a crazy ride of emotions but they do it so well.
 My favourite piece is “King of Pride Rock”, which plays at the end of the movie when Simba fights Scar, and takes his place on Pride Rock.
 It journeys from the threat of Scar, and moves to the culmination of Simba’s whole journey, of finally finding where he belongs, and accepting his responsibility as King of Pride Rock.
 It’s so moving, with the soaring violins and choir, before moving into a triumphant ending where all of Pride Rock is back to how it should be, with accepting your place in the “Circle of Life” being the final message to the audience.
 It gets me every time.
 The Lion King has one of the best scores of any movie, Disney or otherwise.